kaibyao/rust-postgres-rest/rust-postgres-rest-actix/README.md

 - Exclusion and Trigger constraints
 - `BETWEEN` (see [Postgres wiki article](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_BETWEEN_.28especially_with_timestamps.29))

+## To run tests

+You will need `docker-compose` to run tests.
+In one terminal, run `docker-compose up` to start the postgres docker image.

+In another terminal, run `cargo test`.

 ## To dos

-1. break into workspaces
+1. TLS
 1. benchmark
+1. flatbuffers
 1. GraphQL API
 1. Optimization: Convert Strings to &str / statics.
 1. CSV, XML for REST API (nix for now?)
 1. Eventually support dot syntax in INSERT: [See this forum post](https://dba.stackexchange.com/questions/160674/insert-rows-in-two-tables-preserving-connection-to-a-third-table)
 1. Maybe use Diesel's parser instead of SQLParser in order to support HStore, bit/varbit, and RETURNING (would eliminate need for `is_returning_rows`)?

-## To run tests

-You will need `docker-compose` to run tests.
-In one terminal, run `docker-compose up` to start the postgres docker image.

-In another terminal, run `cargo test`.